Airline Industry Overview and Airport Safety Hazards

 Airline revenue has been steadily rising for the past decade, but so has the ever-present danger that comes with working for airlines.
 As demand for airline travel increases, employees' safety risks and hazards increase, too, as airports become busier.
 Are you aware of the safety hazards in the airline industry that put employees at risk?

 Next time you’re traveling, look at the people you see outside your plane window.
-The chances are good that those working on the aircraft are probably wearing some form of MCR Safety gear.
+The chances are good that those

 Many airline workers are actually unaware of how dangerous their jobs really are.
 There are many workplace hazards present at airports, and whether you’re a ramp baggage handler, part of the ground service crew, or a mechanic, you need to be familiar with these hazards to stay safe.
 One easy way workers can stay safe from injury is by wearing the correct personal protective equipment (PPE).